-I had hoped for another passenger or two as well, but no one showed up.
+I had hoped for another passenger or two as well but no one else showed up.
 We’d probably be going out with a cabin empty.
-Again, not something I liked, but probably inevitable based on where we were.
+Again not something I liked, but probably inevitable based on where we were.

 As the evening meal approached I closed out my search and looked around.
 I saw what I now recognized as the usual crowd, probably a large chuck of the local population, but none of my own crew.
 They may have come through earlier and I didn’t notice.
 Or maybe they were off doing things on their own.

 Then I saw Dr. Korvusar sitting at a table opposite the entrance.
 I hadn’t seen her all week and was a bit surprised.
 I wondered where she had been.
-I went to the dispenser, grabbed a beer and some leaf chips, and headed for her table.
+I went to the dispenser, grabbed a beer and some tama leaves, and headed for her table.

 “Mind if I join you?”
 I asked.

 She had been looking at something on her comp, a glass of wine on the table, but looked up as I spoke.
 “Oh?
 You don’t get enough of my company on the Grayswandir?”

 I sat down anyway.
 “We actually didn’t speak that much.”